Xeljanz Blood Clotting: Symptoms and Risks

 The Xeljanz study was mandated as part of the FDA’s initial approval of tofacitinib to analyze the risk of cancer, heart-related issues, and infections among patients taking the drug.
 Participants in the study were all over 50 years old and each had at least one cardiovascular risk factor.
 The participants were on either the 5mg twice daily dose or the 10mg twice daily dose of Xeljanz and were being compared to a group of similar participants on a tumor necrosis factor (TNF) inhibitor.

-Results showed that the use of a 10mg twice daily dose of Xeljanz increased the risk of blood clots in the lungs and death compared to participants on the 5mg twice daily dose and the TNF inhibitor.
-The study is ongoing, but the initial results were concerning enough to prompt the FDA to issue a Safety Announcement in February 2019 warning of blood clots in the lungs as a side effect of use of the 10mg twice daily dose.
+Results analyzed in 2019 showed that the use of a 10mg twice daily dose of Xeljanz increased the risk of blood clots in the lungs and death compared to participants on the 5mg twice daily dose and the TNF inhibitor.
+The study continued beyond this discovery, but the results were concerning enough to prompt the FDA to issue a Safety Announcement in February 2019 warning of blood clots in the lungs as a side effect of use of the 10mg twice daily dose.

 How Do I Know if This May be Happening to Me?